Boland Amendment: Background

-During the early years of the Reagan administration, a civil war raged in Nicaragua, pitting the revolutionary Sandinista government against Contra rebel groups.
-After the CIA carried out a series of acts of sabotage without Congressional intelligence committees being made aware beforehand, the Boland Amendment was passed by Congress, cutting off appropriated funding for the Contras.
-Prior to its passage, an earlier amendment proposed by Tom Harkin that would have disallowed all funding for Contra efforts had failed to pass.
+During the early years of the Reagan administration, a civil war raged in Nicaragua, pitting the communist revolutionary Sandinista government against Contra rebel groups.
+The Reagan Administration and the Central Intelligence Agency (CIA), led by William Casey, covertly supported the Contras through funding and military training.
+Public knowledge of routine human rights abuses committed by the Contra rebels led to the passage of the Boland Amendment by Congress, which cut off any appropriated funding for the Contras that would be used for the purpose of overthrowing the Nicaraguan government.

 The Boland Amendment, proposed by Edward Boland, was a compromise because the Democrats did not have enough votes for a comprehensive ban.
-The Amendment gained traction due to widespread opposition among the American public to funding the Contras: pollster Holly Sklar pegs public opposition to Contra funding at the time of Reagan's re-election at a consistent "trend of two to one."
+The Amendment gained traction due to widespread opposition among the American public to funding the Contras as opposition to funding the Contras hovered around two to one.
 It covered only appropriated funds spent by intelligence agencies (such as the CIA).
 Some of Reagan's national security officials used non-appropriated money spent by the National Security Council (NSC) to circumvent the Amendment.
-No court ever made a determination whether the Amendment covered the NSC and, because the law was a prohibition rather than a criminal statute, no one could be indicted for violating it.
-Opponents alleged that the White House violated the Amendment.
+No court ever made a determination whether the Amendment covered the NSC.
+Supporters of the NSC actions claimed that the Boland Amendment violated the Constitution by violating the separation of powers principle, while opponents claimed that the Amendment passed in the constitutionally proscribed manner and the principle of separation of powers was not a legal defense.
 Congress later resumed aid to the Contras, totaling over $300 million.
-The Sandinistas were voted out of power in 1990, and voted back in 16 years later in 2006.
+The Sandinistas were voted out of power in 1990 with the election of opposition leader Violeta Chamorro over the Sandinista candidate, Daniel Ortega.

-The Boland Amendment prohibited the federal government from providing military support "for the purpose of overthrowing the Government of Nicaragua."
+The Boland Amendment prohibited the federal government from providing military support that would be used to overthrow the Government of Nicaragua.
 It aimed to prevent CIA funding of rebels opposed to the revolutionary provisional junta.
-The Amendment sought to block Reagan administration support for the Contra rebels.
-The amendment was narrowly interpreted by the Reagan administration to apply to only U.S. intelligence agencies, allowing the National Security Council (NSC), which is not labeled an intelligence agency, to channel funds to the Contra rebels.
+The Amendment sought to block Reagan administration support for the Contra rebels, but the amendment was narrowly interpreted by the Reagan administration to apply to only U.S. intelligence agencies, allowing the National Security Council (NSC), which is not labeled an intelligence agency, to channel funds to the Contra rebels.
 To block the funding through the NSC, the amendment was changed to prohibit any funds for military or paramilitary operations.